Boundary Waters Canoe Area

-"Look, Mom!" said the boy watching me paint the Grand Canyon of the Yellowstone amid a bustling crowd.
+"Look, Mom, look!" said the boy watching me paint the Grand Canyon of the Yellowstone amid a bustling crowd.

 "Shh," said his mother.

 Art inspires wonder because it is true magic.
 Take a white piece of paper, wave a magic wand long enough--be it pencil or brush--and a world appears.
 Magic requires long effort to master, and this effort earns quieting respect.

 My first mentor, art director Harold Wood, taught the importance of craft.
-"Everyting you do must be done well," he repeated.
+"Everyting must be done well," he repeated.
 Without excellence in craft there is little magic.
-For, if an artist paints a waterfall with a line of slapped-on-color the viewer says, "My four-year-old could have done that."
+For, if an artist paints a waterfall with a line of slapped-on-color the viewer says, "My four-year-old could have done better."

 While I have a BA in photography and a MFA in conceptual art (The Ohio State University, 1975 & 1981), I didn't find my medium until 1982 when I began watercolor painting.

 While lliving in Japan studying Japanese art and learning to Sumi-e paint, I was introduced to the aesthetic of Wabi Sabi.
 Wabi Sabi embraces the imperfect, the simple, and the impermanent.
 It calls the artist to embrace simplicity, modesty and the natural world.
 I found a home in this idea.

 I have canoed deep into the Boundary Waters Canoe Area for weeks at a time, painting; dangled my feet over a thousand-foot cliff facing the Grand Tetons. and painted; and hiked portions of the Appalachian Trail and the Continental Divide Trail with my magic wands.

 I paint the people I love,the places I've traveled, and in the end my paintings are my autobiography.

 I took up soaring in 1986.
 In the sky I have flown side-by-side with bald eagles, red tail hawks and sandhill cranes.
 Once, I dropped last in line behind a vee of pelicans.
 The world is gorgeous and perfect 3,000 feet above the ground, and so I painted the gliders I flew and the friends I shared the sky with.